The Role of Canadian Women In World War II

 Women’s Motivation To Join the War

-At the onset of the World War II, Canadian women felt that they needed to be directly involved in the war.
-In October 1938, the Canadian Women’s Volunteer Service was founded in Victoria and although only 20 women volunteers were required over 100 women arrived for the effort.
-Shortly after, more and more women felt that they needed to do their part, leading to the creation of the Women’s Service Corp.
-Similar volunteer groups were also established across the other Canadian provinces.
-The volunteer corps was designed after the auxiliary groups from Britain.
+When World War II began, Canadian women felt obligated to get intimately involved in the battle.
+In October 1938, the Canadian Women’s Volunteer Service was established in Victoria, and despite the fact that only 20 women volunteers were required, over 100 women came up.
+Soon after, an increasing number of women felt obligated to participate, culminating in the establishment of the Women’s Service Corps.
+Other Canadian provinces have developed similar volunteer groups.
+The volunteer corps was modeled after the auxiliary troops of the United Kingdom.

 Role of Women At Home

-The role of women at home was essential to the war effort.
-Before the World War II, women were to stay at home while the men worked and played in the public domain.
-However, the outbreak of the war forced the society to rethink the role of women away from home.
-The majority of women were involved in the unpaid voluntary work to support the war.
-They collected and recycled items and clothing for distribution overseas.
-The women also had the responsibility of maintaining the morale of the nation.
-They sold war saving stamps that amounted to $318 million at the end of the program.
+Domestic duties for women were crucial to the military effort.
+Prior to World War II, women were supposed to stay at home while men went out to work and play.
+However, the outbreak of the war forced society to reassess the role of women outside the home.
+The majority of women did unpaid voluntary work to aid the war effort.
+They collected and upcycled items and clothing for overseas distribution.
+The ladies were also in charge of maintaining national morale.
+They sold $318 million in war-saving stamps before the scheme ended.

 Working Women

-When men left their jobs to join the war, women stepped in to fill their position.
-The jobs were essential for the war supplies, especially when munitions became vital for the war effort.
-Women excelled in these male-dominated industries.
-The government supported the initiative by creating daycares to assist women who needed to work but had children.
-The women were expected to quite the jobs when men returned from war.
-Women’s work in the factories was perhaps the most important role in the World War II.
+When men abandoned their jobs to fight in the war, women stepped in.
+The jobs were crucial for war supplies, especially as munitions became increasingly important to the war effort.
+Women thrived in male-dominated fields.
+The government supported the endeavor by establishing daycare centers to assist women who needed to work yet had children.
+When the men returned from the war, the women were obliged to resign from their jobs.
+Women’s manufacturing work was arguably the most important role in WWII.

 Women Army Corps

-The Canadian Women Army Corps was established in 1941 and by the end of the war, it had 21,000 members.
-Women took up roles such as cooks, canteen helpers, telephone operators, clerks, and drivers of light vehicles.
-Most of the CWACs worked in Canada with only a few sent overseas.
-Four of the women sent overseas were wounded and none was killed in the war.
+The Canadian Women Army Corps was founded in 1941 and had 21,000 members by the conclusion of the war.
+Women worked as chefs, canteen workers, telephone operators, clerks, and light vehicle drivers.
+The majority of CWACs worked in Canada, with only a handful sent abroad.
+Four of the women deployed overseas were injured, but none were killed.

 Other Roles